What is the procedure for obtaining a Building Permit?

-- Check with the Planning Office for the availability of water and sewer services.
+- Check with the Public Works Department for the availability of water and sewer services.
 If sewer service is not available we require a copy of the septic permit before a building permit can be issued (issued by the Lumpkin County Health Department).

 - Water and sewer tap fees must be paid before or at the time the building permit is issued.
 Two separate checks, one for the building permit and one for the water/sewer taps will be required.

 - Building Plans are required for Commercial or multi-family buildings.
 Plan review can take up to three weeks.

 - For a single-family residence, bring a survey of the property with the footprint of the house and the setbacks shown.

 - For commercial projects, a permit will not be issued until development plans have been reviewed and approved.
 Building plans must also be submitted and reviewed.
 Approval by state fire marshal may also be required, depending on the use and size of the structure.

 - All electrical, plumbing, low voltage, and mechanical work must be performed by licensed personnel.
 The general contractor must be licensed and registered.
 Plumbing, electrical, low voltage and mechanical contractors must submit a copy of state license, business license, a list of employees and an affidavit for each job.
 Affidavits must be in the office before a rough in the inspection is given – Sub-Contractor Affidavit Form.